-This article will show you how to use technology to pray together using conference calls, smart phones, social media, caring websites and text messages.
+This article will show you how to use technology to pray together using conference calls, smart phones, online meeting portals such as Zoom, social media, caring websites and text messages.

 How to use technology to pray together